 The Associates Degree and Certificate in Early Childhood Education provide the theoretical studies and practical experiences that prepare the graduate to care for and teach children from infancy through age eight in a variety of early childhood education and care settings.
 Graduates may be qualified for employment opportunities in child development and child care programs, preschools, nurseries, head start, after school programs, and private kindergartens.
 Degree graduates may be also be eligible for employment as a paraprofessional in the public school setting in grades kindergarten through third grade.
 For students looking to pursue an education beyond the Associate Degree, the degree program is designed to provide transferability to bachelor degree programs in Early Childhood Education.
-Students work closely with their academic advisor for proper course selection and sequencing to prepare for transferability.
+Students work closely with their academic adviser for proper course selection and sequencing to prepare for transferability.

 The Early Childhood Education degree and certificate course curriculum follows the standards of the National Association of the Education of the Young Child Degree standards for Preparing Early Childhood Professionals.
 The degree also provides general education courses that offer the student the opportunity to develop an understanding and knowledge of concepts and skills that support the development of the educated person.
 Supervised practicum field experience provide direct experience with the young child in an early childhood setting.
 Future early childhood teachers are encouraged to gain extended practical experience with young children by completing Service Learning opportunities offered in many of the courses.